nutkiattisak/selector-sensei/en/content/general-selectors/universal-selector.md

 # Universal Selector

-The Universal Selector, represented by the asterisk `(*)`, is a selector in CSS that targets all elements within a specified scope.
-It is called "universal" because it applies to every element on a web page or within a parent element.
+The Universal Selector (`*`) is used in CSS to select all elements on a page.
+It can be used to apply styles to every element, making it a very powerful selector for global styling or for resetting default browser styles.

 ## Syntax